 You can always open the door to your parent saying that they feel unsafe in the bathroom, and from there you can slowly start the conversation about how you can help them.

-Once you have the conversation started, you will find out what the problems are, and if you find that they need to help you with bathing you can try and make it fun, or spoil them a little with bath salts, scents, or get them a big thick towel bathrobe for when they step out.
+If you find that they need help with bathing, you can try and make it fun, or spoil them a little with bath salts, scents, or get them a big thick towel bathrobe for when they step out.

 Just remember that you are there to support them, and try to keep the tone very positive.

 It causes less disruption if you are giving the help with bathing, as your loved ones will know when to expect you.

 If you aren’t doing the bathing with them, just get them to write down the schedule and to try to stick to it.

-This is the time to find out if they want you, or a professional caregiver to help them with bathing, or simply someone present at the time they bathe.
+This is the time to find out if they want you, or a professional caregiver, to help them with bathing, or simply someone present at the time they bathe.

-When you ask them, you simply say “Do you need me to help you in any way ?”, and you let them take the lead and tell what they would like, and need.
+When you ask them, you simply say “Do you need me to help you in any way ?”, and you let them take the lead, and to tell you what they would like, and need.